chanux/notes.chanux.me/docs/terraform/flexible.md

 In scaling up and/or down, you can create 0, 1 or n number of resources with just updating configuration!

+Also, did you notice that the virtual network and subnet configurations are similar to the relevant Terrafrom resource configuration?
+That's ready-made documentation for you!

+Enough with the 5 star comments.
+Let's get to the 2 star ones.
 One downside to using maps is that it can feel quite verbose.
 In some cases, the map keys might feel supefluous and you may be drawn to *sets of objects*.
 Keep in mind that you CAN NOT use sets of objects with `for_each`

 One important rule of thumb to follow is to not give "significance" to map keys.
 Let me explain!
 Do not use map keys in any parameter in your resource where a change in key would lead to destroy/create of your resource!
 So, please make your map key names meaningful but DO NOT let them have any significance in your resources!

 ## A bit of magic

-While this way of doing things make configuration readable and close to Terraform resource definitions, we will be pushing some complexity into the module code.
+While this way of doing things make configuration readable and close to Terraform resource definitions, we may be pushing some complexity into the module code, in some cases.

 For example, to resolve object relationships based on available info (ex: map keys), you need to be comfortable with [`for`